Tax Audit Process

 - The auditor will request the information and documents he or she needs to carry out the audit.
 He or she may use your electronic files.

-- The auditor will schedule a meeting with you, then confirm the date in writing.
+- The auditor will schedule a meeting with you and confirm the date in writing.

-- Finally, the auditor will give you his or her contact information, as well as that of his or her head of service (office address, telephone number, secure email address).
+- Finally, the auditor will give you his or her contact information, as well as that of his or her manager (office address, telephone number, secure email address).

 During the audit